About

 Working style

-Whether it is a robot, a dataset, or a product surface, I care about making the behavior understandable instead of magical.
+Whether it is a robot, a dataset, or a small app, I care about making the behavior inspectable enough to test, explain, and improve.

 Earlier work